 What are some of the best tea plantation hotels in Sri Lanka?

 Top tea plantation hotels in Sri Lanka include Heritance Tea Factory, Madulkelle Tea and Eco Lodge, and the Ceylon Tea Trails.
-These establishments offer a blend of luxury and local culture, providing spectacular views and direct engagement with the tea-making process.
+These establishments blend luxury and local culture, providing spectacular views and direct engagement with the tea-making process.

 Can you provide a price range for staying at Ceylon Tea Trails?